ministryofjustice/opg-digideps/README.md

 ## Setup

-Setup local environment following instructions on the docker repository.

-`app/config/parameters.yml` is generated via docker init scripts.

-If installed locally, use scripts under `/scripts` to recreate db and add initial fixtures
+See the [Docker config](https://github.com/ministryofjustice/opg-digi-deps-docker) repository for instructions on how to set up the API and client containers locally.

+To perform common tasks like resetting the database or installing fixtures, you can either use the `dd-` commands supplied by the Docker config, or run the scripts in the `scripts` directory on the container.

 ## Authentication endpoint
-via    `/auth/login`: (
-needs Client token header and credentials, responds with AuthToken to send for subsequent requests).

-Some endpoints are open in the firewall for special functionalities without being logged.
-Client secret is required for those.
+Authenticate via `/auth/login`.
+You will need to set the client token header and provide user credentials, and will be given an AuthToken in the response header.

+You will need to use the AuthToken in subsequent requests.

 ## API return codes

 * 404 not found
 * 403 Missing client secret, or invalid permissions (configuration error) or invalid ACL permissions for logged user
 * 419 AuthToken missing, expired or not matching (runtime error)